-In fiscal year 2011, revenues from the aircraft registration tax were \$5.9 million.
+In fiscal year 2013, revenues from the aircraft registration tax were \$8.7 million.
 All the proceeds from this tax go into the State Airports Fund.

-The aircraft registration tax was enacted in 1945, and the basic structure and rate of the tax have remained the same since that time.
-In 1987 the minimum tax was increased from \$10 to \$50.
+The aircraft registration tax was enacted in 1945, and the basic structure and rate of the tax remained the same until 2013 when the structure of tax was changed.